tytyu073iop/tytyu073iop/README.md

 # Whoami
 I'm Ilya.
 I'm Stydying in University in IT speciality.
 ## What languages have I used
-Swift, Python, C++, Obj-c, JavaScript, Java
+Swift, Python, C++, Obj-c, JavaScript, Java, qml
+## What libraries have I used
+Win32 API, CoreData, SwiftUI, UIKit, qt5
 # What I'm currently doing
 - managing my mediaserver